The 12 Hallmarks of Aging in Dogs, Explained

 “Immune balance is measured by recovery time, not intensity of reaction.”

-A common misconception is that immune support means pushing the immune system to react harder.
-In reality, many canine problems—especially itchy skin and chronic digestive sensitivity—reflect responses that are too reactive or poorly targeted.
-The more useful goal is better discrimination: tolerating harmless inputs while responding appropriately to true threats.
-This is central to understanding dog immunity, because a “strong” response can still be the wrong response.
+“Immune support” does not mean pushing the immune system to react harder.
+Many canine problems—especially itchy skin and chronic digestive sensitivity—are responses that are already too reactive or poorly targeted.
+The more useful goal is better discrimination: tolerating harmless inputs while responding appropriately to real threats.
+A “strong” response can still be the wrong response.

-Owners often see this misconception play out when a new supplement is added during a flare and the dog becomes itchier or develops loose stool.
-That doesn’t always mean the product is “bad,” but it can mean timing, dose, or ingredient fit is off.
-A calmer approach is to stabilize the routine first, then add one change at a time so the immune pattern is readable.
+Owners often see this when a new supplement is added during a flare and the dog gets itchier or develops loose stool.
+That does not always mean the product is bad; it can mean timing, dose, or ingredient fit is off.
+The calmer approach is to stabilize the routine first, then add one change at a time so the immune pattern stays readable.

 A Realistic Household Scenario and What It Teaches